New York Uninsured Motorist Accident Lawyer

 The Uninsured Motorists

-We understand that this coverage provides additional protection to you, your household's family members, and anyone present in your vehicle.
-This ensures you are covered in the event of an injury caused by an uninsured driver or a hit-and-run.
+We understand this coverage provides additional protection to you, your household's family members, and anyone in your vehicle.
+This ensures you are covered in an injury caused by an uninsured driver or a hit-and-run.
 You or they could sustain injuries in these cases.
 The coverage ensures you are adequately protected.

 This insurance covers you if you are in a car accident as a pedestrian.
 You don't have to own a car.
 If someone in your household has this insurance, you can file a claim under their policy.